 There are no characters/character sequences in Gurmukhi that can be created by using the characters permitted in the [MSR] and that look exactly alike.
 However, Gurmukhi has ample cases of confusable characters in both Gurmukhi and Devanagari scripts.
-We have categorized these confusable character pairs in three groups.
+We have categorized these confusable character pairs into three groups.

 Group 1: Visually similar Gurmukhi characters (Table 8)